kaiyou/ACM/README.md

 Subscribing uses the following scheme.

-1. The client system package (or application) registers on the WAMP broker
+1. The client notification package connects to a broker (in socket mode)
-2. The app registers a new notification target, specifying the resulting intent and topic type
+2. The app registers a new notification target, specifying the resulting callback and topic type
-3. The system package generates a full topic and stores the relation between the intent type and topic
+3. The system package generates a channel identifier and stores the relation between the intent type and channel
 4. The system package generates an encryption key for the notification
-5. The system package subscribes to the WAMP topic
+5. The system package subscribes to the channel
-6. The application communicates the topic and encryption key to the application server
+6. The application communicates the broker, channel and encryption key to the application server

 Notifying uses the following scheme.